-No. A person granted relief under VTDP shall not be prosecuted for their previous tax liabilities.
-However, where the applicant fails to disclose the facts of the tax liability, the Commissioner may withdraw the relief, assess additional tax or commence prosecution.
+No. A person granted relief under VTDP shall not be prosecuted for tax liabilities disclosed under the programme.
+However, where the applicant fails to disclose the material facts in respect of the relief granted, the Commissioner may withdraw the relief, assess additional tax or commence prosecution.

 Can a person file an amended VTDP return?

-A taxpayer will not be eligible for VTDP where the taxpayer: -
+A Person shall not be eligible for VTDP where: -

-Is under audit or investigation for the undisclosed tax, or has been served with a notice of intention to investigate or carry out an audit/compliance check for the undisclosed tax, or
+- the person is under audit or investigation for the undisclosed tax, or has been served with a notice of intention to investigate or carry out an audit/compliance check for the undisclosed tax; or

 What are the benefits of VTDP?

-- It will provide an avenue for taxpayers who had previously not disclosed their income to do so without imposition of punitive penalties and interest.
+- It provides an avenue for taxpayers with previously undisclosed taxes to disclose and pay without imposition of punitive penalties and interest.

-- It is aimed at improving revenue collection through enhanced compliance by bringing more taxpayers from the underground economy into the tax net.
+- The program is aimed at enhancing revenue collection through improved compliance by bringing more taxpayers into the tax net.

 Will a person be issued with a certificate?

-A person shall be issued with a VTDP certificate, which shall serve as evidence that the person took advantage of the VTDP for the taxes of the periods specified in that certificate.
+A successful applicant shall be issued with a VTDP certificate, which shall serve as evidence that the person took advantage of the VTDP for the taxes, tax period(s) and tax obligation specified in the certificate.